maxday/katacoda-scenarios/serverless/step6.md

   deploymentBucket:
     name: serverless-workshop-deployment
   environment:
-    # Theses environment variables will be set on our functions
+    # These environment variables will be set on our functions
     BUCKET_NAME: ${self:custom.imageBucketName}
     STAGE: ${self:provider.stage}

   iam:
     role:
       statements: